registerguard/ads-on-demand/README.md

 ---

+#### 2013/04/05 UPDATE

+OpenX Enterprise has recently rolled out some new features to its API.
+One of these features, we hope, will give us the ability to load ads using `<script>` tags (vs. our current solution, which just uses `<iframe>`s).

+We're currently working on the new code and hope to have a simple demo page uploaded to this repo within the coming weeks.

+Another change we're planning on making is to replace the use of [OnMediaQuery](https://github.com/registerguard/js-media-queries) JS with [MatchMedia](https://github.com/paulirish/matchMedia.js/) JS.

+Stay tuned! :)

+---

 #### ABOUT

 At [The Register-Guard](http://www.registerguard.com), we're currently in the process of building a "[responsive](http://en.wikipedia.org/wiki/Responsive_Web_Design)" template for an upcoming redesign of our [site](http://www.registerguard.com).